Natural models of homotopy type theory: Modelling the type constructors

 We can now state the \emph{$\Id$-elimination rule} as follows:

 where the indicated substitution $C\rho_A$ is taken along the map $\rho_A$ just defined \eqref{eq:substrho}.

 The associated \emph{computation rule} then has the form:

 The elimination and computation rules are interpreted in the upper left square of the diagram \eqref{diag:big}, where the dotted arrow $\jay(c)$ indicates a choice of diagonal filler interpreting the corresponding term.
-Since the rules are supposed to hold for all types $C$ and terms $c$, they are evidently equivalent to the following condition. \begin{quote} \emph{For any $\G:\type$ and $\Gtypes{A}$, the substitution $\rho_A$ has the left-lifting property with respect to $p : \UU\to\U$} \end{quote}
+Since the rules are supposed to hold for all types $C$ and terms $c$, they are evidently equivalent to the following condition. \begin{quote} \emph{For any $\G:\type$ and $\Gtypes{A}$, the substitution $\rho_A$ has the left-lifting property with respect to $p : \UU\to\U$\,.} \end{quote} Here, recall that a map $f:A\to B$ is said to have the \emph{left lifting property} with respect to another $g: C\to D$, written if every commutative square from $f$ to $g$ has at least one diagonal filler,

 \begin{remark} Let us consider the requirement that the rules must respect substitution, in the sense of remark \ref{remark:substitution}, for the present case.
 The formation and introduction rules clearly satisfy this condition, since they are modeled by composition with particular maps.
 Indeed, consider the diagram \eqref{diag:intformintroextid}, which gives the interpretation of formation and introduction, and take any substitution $\sigma:\Delta\to\G$.